An Alameda County Drug Charge Attorney Can Fight For You

 Types of Drug Charges

 California law recognizes multiple types of criminal charges related to controlled substances.
-Charges range from simple possession, usually addressed through a diversion program, to manufacturing of controlled substances, which may result in prison.
+Charges range from simple possession, which can be addressed through a diversion program with the right legal intervention, to manufacturing of controlled substances, which may result in a prison sentence.

 Possession

 The most basic charge is simple possession, which involves having a controlled substance for personal use.
-Under California law, possession of most types of illegal drugs is a misdemeanor, which is punishable by up to one year in county jail and fines.
-However, possession of illegal drugs under certain circumstances may result in a felony prosecution.
+In most cases, this offense is addressed under Section 11350 of the California Health and Safety Code.
+While possession of controlled substances used to be treated as a felony, under current California law, possession of most types of illegal drugs is a misdemeanor, which is punishable by up to one year in county jail and fines.
+However, possession of illegal drugs under certain circumstances may still result in a felony prosecution.
+A skilled attorney can often persuade the court that rehabilitation measures are the most suitable remedy rather than incarceration.

 Possession with Intent to Sell